Charters

 • Attendance boundaries in the beginning of February.

-2. Change the School Year to the year you are looking for (20172018)
+2. Change the School Year to the year you are looking for

-3. Enter your child’s Ontario Education Number (OEN) – numbers only, no space, no dash.
-Please note that OENs are printed on report cards
+3. Enter your student’s Ontario Education Number (OEN) – numbers only, no space, no dash.

-4. Enter your child’s birth date (dd/mm/yyyy)
+4. Enter your student’s birth date (dd/mm/yyyy)

 5. Enter your street number (house number only)

-6. Select your child’s school
+6. Select your student’s school

 Additionally:

-1. The school issues a kindergarten tag to each kindergarten student.
+1. The school issues a kindergarten (kindie) tag to each kindergarten student.
 Tags are fastened on backpacks with the PM stop location and route number facing outward.
 This allows staff to assist students in boarding the correct bus.

 2. Although it varies from school to school, bus lists are sometimes printed to support the teacher on duty in directing students toward the appropriate bus.